-Actor Amber Heard is alleging Johnny Depp threatened to kill her during an ugly spat on a yacht with Depp’s family, amid her testimony at a trial of dueling defamation lawsuits between the ex-spouses and celebrities.
+Actor Amber Heard is alleging Johnny Depp was against getting a prenuptial agreement with her, claiming he said before they wed that he would tear one up should it be presented to him, amid day two of her testimony at a trial of dueling defamation lawsuits between the ex-spouses and celebrities.

 Depp is suing Heard for defamation for $50 million for alleged false domestic abuse claims she made against him that he says hurt his career.
 Heard is counter-suing Depp, also for defamation, for $100 million.

 The trial, unfolding in a courtroom in Fairfax, Virginia, is being live-streamed on the Law & Crime Network YouTube channel.